FacilityKit Blog

 The DON: The Person Who Holds the Whole Building Together (And Nobody Notices Until They Take a Vacation Day)

 They are simultaneously a hospital CEO, head nurse, HR director, staffing coordinator, infection control officer, family complaints department, and first responder to every crisis that nobody else knows how to classify.
-Their phone rings at 3 AM.
-The surveyor arrives at 8.
-Somewhere in between all of this they are expected to be on the floor.
-The DON holds the whole building together — and this is their tribute.

 The Social Worker: SNF's Most Underestimated Superhero

 They are simultaneously a grief counselor, discharge coordinator, family mediator, psychosocial detective, resident rights expert, financial navigator, and the unofficial therapist for literally everyone in the building.
-Their job title says "social worker."
-What it means is "the person who handles everything no one else can, won't, or knows how to deal with."
-A hilariously honest tribute.
-They need it.

 The Activity Director: SNF's Most Underrated Superpower

 They run bingo tournaments, mediate seating disputes, manage a craft closet that rivals a Michael's warehouse, and somehow get the most stubborn resident on the floor to do chair yoga.
-The Activity Director is part event planner, part therapist, part cruise director — and probably the reason your residents want to get out of bed in the morning.
-A funny, honest tribute to everything they actually do.

 The Almighty MDS Coordinator